 Parent PLUS borrowers don’t have as many opportunities as students do for getting a portion of the loan forgiven.
 There are no income-driven repayment plans for Parent PLUS loans, even though the government offers four such plans for students.

-You do have one option for tying payments to your income, but you have to jump through one hoop first—you would need to consolidate your Direct PLUS loan (or loans) into a Direct Consolidation Loan through the federal government.
-This combines your existing loans into one and may change your monthly payment, interest rate, or the amount of time you have to repay the loan.
+• Income-Contingent Repayment Plan: You do have one option for tying payments to your income, but you have to jump through one hoop first — you would need to consolidate your Direct PLUS loan (or loans) into a Direct Consolidation Loan through the federal government.
+This combines your existing loans into one and may change your monthly payment, interest rate, or the amount of time in which you have to repay the loan.
 Just note that Direct PLUS Loans received by parents to help pay for a dependent student’s education cannot be consolidated together with federal student loans that the student received.

-There’s another way you might be able to get your loans forgiven—signing up for Public Service Loan Forgiveness .
+• Public Service Loan Forgiveness: Another way you might be able to get your loans forgiven is by signing up for Public Service Loan Forgiveness .
 You might qualify if you work in a public service job, including for a government organization, nonprofit, police department, library, or early childhood education center.
 Note that you are the one who has to work in this field, and not the student.

 Make sure you submit an Employment Certification Form every year or when you switch jobs.
 To qualify, you also need to take out a Direct Consolidation Loan and then start repayment under the Income-Contingent Repayment Plan.
 If you work in public service, this can be a very effective way to get the loan off your back within a decade.

 If you’re looking for another way to tackle your Parent PLUS loan, consider refinancing your parent plus loans with a private lender.
 This involves taking out a new loan and using it to repay your old one.